JimothyJohn/LEDServer/README.md

-# FastLED Server
+# uServer

-LEDServer makes controlling FastLED's remotely easy.

-Quickly drop in effects with parameters and control completely over Wi-Fi!
-Set and forget.
+Framework for rapid IoT development on ESP32.
+Build webpages fast and exchange data quickly!

-* PlatformIO-based for instant deployment on ESP32.
-Total project cost <$50
+* PlatformIO-based for instant deployment on ESP32
 * OTA for remote updates and scalability
 * Wi-Fi login server for automatic configuration and security
-* Hostname connection for ease-of-access
-* HTML5 AsyncWebServer, powered by Boostrap, for custom UI creation
+* Asynchcronous web server, powered by Boostrap, for custom UI creation

 ## Hardware Required

-* This project will only work on an <a href="https://www.mouser.com/ProductDetail/Espressif-Systems/ESP32-DevKitC-32UE/?qs=GedFDFLaBXFguOYDKoZ3jA%3D%3D">ESP32</a>.
+* This project is only tested on an <a href="https://www.mouser.com/ProductDetail/Espressif-Systems/ESP32-DevKitC-32UE/?qs=GedFDFLaBXFguOYDKoZ3jA%3D%3D">ESP32</a>.
-* LED's, I use <a href="https://www.amazon.com/BTF-LIGHTING-Flexible-Individually-Addressable-Non-waterproof/dp/B01CDTEJBG">these LEDs from Amazon</a>(no affiliation).

 ## Software Required